 The instrument head should be protected from damage.
-This may require recessing the instrument head inside the borehole to avoid blasting damage or, in exposed locations the construction of a protective enclosure, to ward against falling objects, moving equipment and vandalism.
+This may require recessing the instrument head inside the borehole to avoid blasting damage or, in exposed locations, the construction of a protective enclosure to ward against falling objects, moving equipment and vandalism.

 MPBX heads installed downwards from street level are best contained within manholes with access covers.
 The manhole should be large enough to accommodate the instrument head and any datalogger that may be in use.
-The minimum size of manhole is 300 mm (12 in.) diameter.
-A more convenient size would be a medium duty iron casting 560 mm (22 in.) diameter.
+The minimum size of manhole is 300 mm (12 inch).
+A better size is 550 mm (22 inch) diameter.
 Covers may be equipped with a locking device.
 The manhole should be provided with a drain so that it cannot become filled with rainwater.